zikaari/monaco-textmate-languages/README.md

-## monaco-textmate + grammars for most languages
+## `monaco-textmate` with grammars for most languages

-See `grammars` for list all the languages this package ships with
+See `grammars/` for list of all the languages this package ships with

 This package exposes `LanguageRegistry` class which has sweet lookup functions for language grammars.

-You can get Grammar/Tokenizer by either by language ID or file extension or even MIME type.
+You can get Grammar/Tokenizer either by language ID or file extension or even MIME type.

 Not all grammars have been "registered/activated" for use due to lack of time, so PR's would be appreciated.
 To "register/activate" a language, every directory in `grammars/` must have atleast one `[lang-ext].config.json` file that looks like this: